jackbrowne00/mac-dev-playbook/README.md

 Ansible playbook to setup my Mac with some programs and configure zsh etc.

-This is based off of two similar playbooks https://github.com/geerlingguy/mac-dev-playbook, https://github.com/cpettifer/mac-desktop and https://github.com/denialanderror/automac.
+This is inspired by the following three playbooks: https://github.com/geerlingguy/mac-dev-playbook, https://github.com/cpettifer/mac-desktop and https://github.com/denialanderror/automac.

 ## Installation